s-20/unnamed/Complications.md

 Other players and the GM can call your Complications into a scene as well; if you have an Adversary, the GM can work them into the plot.
 If you don't notice that your character is ignoring one of their phobias, another player can call it out.

-In any case, whenever one of your Complications makes things more difficult or adds to the story, 1 [Drama Die](DramaDice) is restored, or you gain a [Perk](MarksPerks.md).
+In any case, whenever one of your Complications makes things more difficult or adds to the story, 1 [Drama Die](DramaDice) is added to the pool.

 ## Pulling Complications